The Faculty Constitution

 The purpose of the University faculty is to enhance the programs of academic instruction for all students enrolled at the University.
 The faculty will give attention to the academic, spiritual, moral and physical needs of students.
 As a community, the faculty will search for ways to support and encourage individual faculty members, as well as all others who work at CLU, so that the highest standards of a church-related university may be maintained.

 The faculty consists of all individuals appointed for the instruction of students.
 The university faculty consists of three distinct groups: ranked faculty, special appointment faculty, and administrators with faculty voice and vote.

 Ranked faculty, lecturers, and senior lecturers are full voting members of the faculty and have all of the rights and responsibilities of faculty as described in the Faculty Personnel Policies section under Faculty Responsibilities and Professional Growth and Development sections of this handbook.

 Adjunct faculty have no voting privileges in the conducting of faculty business.

-The following administrators have ex-officio voting membership in the faculty: University President, Vice Presidents, Associate Provost for ISS, University Pastor, the Registrar, and the Director of Athletics.
+The following administrators have ex-officio voting membership in the faculty: University President, Vice Presidents, Chief Information Officer, University Pastor, the Registrar, and the Director of Athletics.

 The faculty is organized as follows:

 All ranked members of faculty will be assigned to at least one department within the divisions of the College of Arts and Sciences and/or to another of Cal Lutheran's academic units.

 - The Graduate School of Education